Common Misunderstandings Clarified: H1Bs and Change of Fields08 Sep 2016

 Common Fact Patterns in H1B Changes of Field

-Question: I am on an H1B.
-I have a bachelor's degree in computer science and a master's degree in mechanical engineering.
+I am on an H1B.
+I have a bachelor’s degree in computer science and a master’s degree in mechanical engineering.
 I have an H1B for my job as a computer programmer.
 I have an opportunity to change to an engineering position.
 Can I do this?
 I thought there was a requirement that the new job be the same or similar.

-Answer: It is NOT necessary for the new H1B job to be similar to the current H1B job.
+It is NOT necessary for the new H1B job to be similar to the current H1B job.
 What is necessary is for both jobs to meet the general H1B requirements for a specialty occupation.
-That is, the positions must require the minimum of a bachelor's degree in a field of specialized knowledge.
+That is, the positions must require the minimum of a bachelor’s degree in a field of specialized knowledge.
 Of course, the foreign national beneficiary must possess the required degree or its equivalent and any other experience required for the particular position.

 H1B Has Potential for Many Types of Jobs

 Since many people have multiple degrees, they potentially could qualify for multiple types of H1B jobs.
 Additionally, many who have degrees in math, engineering, physics, or other technical areas have experience in information technology (IT) and work within that area.
-While they often qualify for IT-related H1B positions, they potentially could qualify for positions that more directly match their degree fields.
+While they often qualify for IT-related H1B positions, they could also qualify for positions that more directly match their degree fields.

 The same analysis applies when individuals return to school and obtain additional degrees after or while working in H1B status.
 It is fairly common for individuals with technical degrees to enroll in Masters of Business Administration (MBA) programs.
 Such individuals could move from existing H1B positions in the IT field to management positions requiring MBAs, or a position requiring a combination of both technical and management skills.